-The restrictions of our research included its retrospective character, the presence of missing knowledge, and a little sample extent.
-Retrospective researchs may be affected by variables such as selection and recall problems that can bias the outcomes.
-In spite of these restrictions, the demographic characteristics of the two groups were similar, follow-up knowledge were existent, and whole operations were applied by the uniform surgical crew, which enhanced the effectiveness of our outcomes and reduced its possible weaknesses.
+Our study had a few limitations, including the retrospective study design, incomplete data, and small sample size.
+Retrospective studies may be affected by bias, such as selection and recall, which can affect the outcomes.
+Despite these limitations, both groups had similar demographic characteristics and follow-up knowledge.
+The study procedures were performed by the same surgical team, which may have improved the postsurgical outcomes.

-In conclusion, LS can be used for large cysts that are not considered to be at risk of malignancy.
-The postoperative recovery timewasshorter in patients undergoing SPLS compared to CMLS.
+In conclusion, LS is suitable for large cysts that are not at risk of malignancy.
+The postoperative recovery time was shorter after SPLS than CMLS.